kubernetes/website/docs/tasks/configure-pod-container/pull-image-private-registry.md

 * `<your-pword>` is your Docker password.
 * `<your-email>` is your Docker email.

+You have successfully set your Docker credentials in the cluster as a Secret called `regsecret`.

-## Understanding your Secret
+## Inspecting the Secret `regsecret`

-To understand what's in the Secret you just created, start by viewing the Secret in YAML format:
+To understand the contents of the `regsecret` Secret you just created, start by viewing the Secret in YAML format:

     kubectl get secret regsecret --output=yaml